 Plan Description.
-The Library participates in the Municipal Employees' Retirement System (MERS) of Michigan, a defined benefit pension plan providing certain retirement, disability and death benefits to plan members and beneficiaries.
+The Library's defined benefit pension plan provides certain retirement, disability and death benefits to plan members and beneficiaries.
+The Library participates in the Municipal Employees Retirement System (MERS) of Michigan.
 MERS is an agent multiple-employer, statewide public employee pension plan established by the Michigan Legislature under Public Act 135 of 1945 and administered by a nine member Retirement Board.
-Public Act 427 of 1984, as amended, establishes and amends the benefit provisions of the participants in MERS.
 MERS issues a publicly available financial report that includes financial statements and required supplementary information.
 This report may be obtained accessing the MERS website at www.mersofmich.com.